appthrust/capt/docs/design/vpc-retention-design.md

 ## Overview

-このドキュメントでは、CAPTClusterにおけるVPC維持機能の設計と実装について説明します。この機能は、親クラスタが削除された場合でも、必要に応じてVPCリソースを維持することを可能にします。
+This document describes the design and implementation of VPC retention functionality in CAPTCluster.
+This feature enables VPC resources to be retained when needed, even if the parent cluster is deleted.

 ## Background

-### 課題
+### Challenges

-1. VPCリソースは複数のプロジェクトで共有されることがある
+1. VPC resources can be shared across multiple projects
-2. 親クラスタの削除時に、共有されているVPCも削除されてしまう
+2. Shared VPCs are deleted when the parent cluster is deleted
-3. VPCの削除は他のプロジェクトに影響を与える可能性がある
+3. VPC deletion can impact other projects

-### 要件
+### Requirements

-1. VPCの維持/削除を制御できる機能が必要
+1. Need functionality to control VPC retention/deletion
-2. この制御は明示的に設定可能である必要がある
+2. This control must be explicitly configurable
-3. 既存のVPCを使用する場合は影響を受けない
+3. Existing VPC usage should not be affected

 ## Design Decision

-### API設計
+### API Design

 #### CaptCluster